Changanassery: Demographics

 The Indian census collects statistics for both the Changanassery municipality and the Changanassery Urban Agglomeration (including its surrounding panchayat areas).
 The Changanassery UA includes Changanassery municipality as well as neighbouring panchayats like Paippad, Thrikodithanam and Chethipuzha in Vazhapilly panchayat.

 As of the 2011 Indian census Changanassery municipality has a population of 47,485, an 8.2% decline from the 51,967 registered in 2001.
 Of this, 48.13% are male and 51.86% are female.
 The total population of the Changanassery UA is 127,987, of which 48.29% are male and 51.71% are female.
 The percentage of children below the age of 6 was 8.9% in Changanassery and 9.02% in the Changanassery UA.
 The literacy rate of Changanassery in 2011 was 97.19% (98.01% for males and 96.45% for females), which was higher than the state average of 94% and the national average of 74.04%.
 The literacy rate of the Changanassery UA in 2011 was 97.56% (98.19% for males and 96.98% for females).

 Religion

 According to the 2011 census, Hindus are the plurality, with 48% of the population adhering to the religion.
 Christians form a significant minority, constituting 35% of the population.
 Muslims constitute 17% of the population.

 The headquarters of the Nair Service Society, an organization created for the social advancement and welfare of the Nair community of Hindus, is located in Perunna.
 Changanassery is also the center of the Archdiocese of Changanassery, one of the largest dioceses of the Syro-Malabar Catholic church in India.
-Changanacherry's The Holy Trinity Church is regarded as one of Kerala's first "born-again" churches, having had a major influence on the development of the state's new Christian identity.